microsoft/vscode-jupyter/TELEMETRY.md

             | 'error' // Some other error.
             | 'installedInJupyter' // The package was successfully installed in Jupyter whilst failed to install in Python ext.
             | 'failedToInstallInJupyter' // Failed to install the package in Jupyter as well as Python ext.
+            | 'dismissed' // User chose to dismiss the prompt.
-            | 'dismissed';
+            | 'moreInfo';
--  // User chose to dismiss the prompt. resourceType?: 'notebook' | 'interactive';
+-  // User requested more information on the module in question resourceType?: 'notebook' | 'interactive';
 -
         /**